eclipse-che/che-docs/src/main/_docs/ide/ide-git-svn.md

 * Blue: files that contain changes.
 * Yellow: files that are not staged in index.

-# Git Diff widget
+## Reviewing changes with the diff wizard
-With the diff widget it is possible to review changes between two states of code.
+With the diff wizard it is possible to review changes between two states of code.

 ![git-diff-widget.png]({{base}}{{site.links["git-diff-widget.png"]}}){:style="width: auto"}

-In case of comparison with the latest code version it is editable (left side).
+Your changes are displayed on the left editor and you compare with the version of the file that is displayed on the right editor.
+You can use the left editor to do some edits and fixes while you are reviewing your changes.

-Use `Next` and `Previous` buttons to jump to the next or previous diff correspondingly.
+When you have multiple files to review, as part of your commit for example, you have the ability to navigate under all the files that are changes.
+The number of files that are reviewable is displayed in the title of the wizard.
+Use `Next` and `Previous` buttons to navigate to the next or previous file correspondingly.
-In case if code was modified and a user switches to another diff the current changes will be saved.
-To faster navigation one could use shortcuts: `Alt + .` and `Alt + ,` (i.e. `Alt + >` and `Alt + <` without `Shift`).
+For a keyboard navigation between the files, you can also use the following shortcuts: `Alt + .` for `Next` and `Alt + ,` for `Previous` (i.e. `Alt + >` and `Alt + <` without `Shift`).

 The `Refresh` button updates difference links between editors.